-- Governors have reviewed and approved the 3 year budget plan and detailed budget plan for 2020 21 - The school's budget is well managed and carful financial management has enabled school to invest in and improve outdoor learning in Year 1. - The Pupil Premium Funding is spent appropriately. - The Sports Premium Funding is spent appropriately and has a positive impact on the health and fitness of pupils, enriches the P.E. curriculum with specialist coaches.
-It also increases the children's opportunities to participate in competitions and a wide range of after school clubs. - Our school is a safe place to be and children are safeguarded this has been particularly apparent in the coronavirus pandemic. - A termly and annual Health and Safety Audit is carried out and an annual Health & Safety Report is presented to governors.
+- Governors have reviewed and approved the 3 year budget plan and detailed budget plan for 2021 22 - The school's budget is well managed and carful financial management has enabled school to invest in and improve outdoor learning in Year 1, complete statutory electrical works and replace the hot water boiler. - The Pupil Premium Funding is spent appropriately. - The Sports Premium Funding is spent appropriately and has a positive impact on the health and fitness of pupils, enriches the P.E. curriculum with specialist coaches for competitions (within school during the pandemic).
+It also increases the children's opportunities to participate in competitions and a wide range of after school clubs. - Our school is a safe place to be and children are safeguarded this has been particularly apparent in the coronavirus pandemic. - A termly and annual Health and Safety Audit is carried out and an annual Health & Safety Report is presented to governors. - The school achieved GOLD standard in the Local Authority Health and Safety Inspection December 2020. - .
+An annual Safeguarding and Child Protection Report is presented to Governors.